Privacy Policy

 Data anonymisation and use of aggregated information

-Your information may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from it.
+Your personal data may be converted into statistical or aggregated data in such a way as to ensure that you are not identified or identifiable from it.
 Aggregated data cannot be linked back to you as a natural person.
 We may use this data to conduct research and analysis, including to produce statistical research and reports.

 Retention of your information